sitedata/checklyhq.com/site/content/docs/browser-checks/variables.md

 You can make use of this by providing a default value for a specific variable at the global level, but allow that variable to be overridden at the local level.

-> *We are working on a "Group" feature, where we will allow variables per group of checks for finer grained control.
-This is why the variables in the account section are explicitly named "Global"